HR-CMGT/MGDD-unity/snippets.md

 ```

 ### Player input
-Fire1, Fire2, Fire3 are mapped to Control, Option (Alt), and Command
+Fire1, Fire2, Fire3 are mapped to Control, Option (Alt), and Command, but you can also listen to any key directly.
 ```
 if (Input.GetButtonDown("Fire1")) {
     Debug.Log("You pressed CTRL!");